lzzspectral/lzzspectral.github.io/index.md

 ### Real-world experiments

 In the real-world experiments, we consider to apply the clustering algorithms on the community detection task, and Dolphins social network is selected as the dataset for our experiment.
-The dolphins dataset represents a social network of bottlenose dolphins, wiht node representing dolphins and edges indicating a frequent associations between connected dolphins.
+The dolphins dataset represents a social network of bottlenose dolphins, with node representing dolphins and edges indicating a frequent associations between connected dolphins.
 The graph is plotted as follows:

 ![](images/dolphins.png)